Chart Color Schemes

 In terms of cultural diversity, Skye records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Skye's population shows above-average cultural diversity, with 22.1% born overseas and 13.9% speaking a language other than English at home.
-Christianity is the predominant religion in Skye, comprising 42.8%.
-However, Judaism is overrepresented at 0.2%, compared to Greater Melbourne's 1.0%.
+Skye's population showed higher than average cultural diversity, with 22.1% born overseas and 13.9% speaking a language other than English at home.
+Christianity was the predominant religion in Skye, comprising 42.8%.
+Notably, Judaism was overrepresented at 0.2%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity